grapefruitinc/grapefruit/API_README.md

 ###Course Actions

 ####courses
-Courses index action: requires a GET in the format: { authentication: { email: email@example.com, token: 555 } }.
+Courses index action: requires a GET in the format: { authentication_data: { email: email@example.com, authentication_token: 555 } }.
 You will get a response in a JSON format containing all courses.

 ####courses/show
-Course show action: requires a GET in the format: { authentication: { email: email@example.com, token: 555 } }.
+Course show action: requires a GET in the format: { authentication_data: { email: email@example.com, authentication_token: 555 } }.
 Replace "show" with the id of the Course you want to view.
 You will get a response in a JSON format containing all the Course attributes including the announcements, instructor, and capsules.

 Example Curl commands for API Testing
 --------------------------------------